sap-tutorials/Tutorials/tutorials/hxe-ua-getting-started-vm-xsa/hxe-ua-getting-started-vm-xsa.md

 ## Details
 ### You will learn
 You'll learn how to start the server.
 At the end of this tutorial you'll have a running and configured SYSTEMDB database, and a running and configured tenant database.
-You'll be ready to test your installation, and install optional components.
+You'll be ready to test your installation, test XSA, and install optional components.

 ---